callaa/luola2-levels/README.md

 This is the official level pack to [Luola II](https://github.com/callaa/luola2/).

-To install, copy or symlink the `luola2/` folder into the game's `data/levels/` folder.
+To install, run `make.sh` and copy or symlink the `luola2/` folder into the game's `data/levels/` folder.

 ## Level structure